abhimanyupallavisudhir/pramaana/README.md

 }
 ```

-`source` for exports takes gitignore style patterns to exclude and include folders
+`source` for exports takes gitignore style patterns to exclude and include folders.

+In addition you can modify the default templates for the `pramaana new ... --template=` option by storing/editing them as `~/.pramaana/templates/article.bib` etc.

 ## Shell Completion